Dre Campbell Farm

 Harvesting is easy.
 Just clip off the leaves or stems once they’re big enough.

-You can wait until the plant has formed a number of branches and has grown to 6 to 8 inches in height.
-It’s best to harvest cilantro in the morning, when the leaves are at their most flavorful.
+You can wait until the plant has formed several branches and grown to 6 to 8 inches in height.
+It’s best to harvest cilantro in the morning when the leaves are at their most flavorful.

 You can harvest your cilantro using the “cut and come again” technique.
-This means you can keep harvesting from each plant multiple times by snipping off the outer leaves that have grown big enough.
+This means you can keep harvesting from each plant multiple times by snipping off the outer leaves once they’ve grown large enough.

 However, do not cut new growth.
 This ensures that your cilantro will continue to grow throughout the season.

-Cilantro also has a tendency to bolt quickly, which means it will go to flower and seed.
+Cilantro also tends to bolt quickly, meaning it will go to flower and seed.
 This especially happens when the weather is warm.

-But once you’re harvesting the older, outer leaves, it will prompt the plant to keep producing.
-So, pick leaves frequently to ensure that the plants don’t go into their flowering stage too soon.
+But once you’re harvesting the older, outer leaves, the plant will keep producing.
+So, pick the leaves frequently to ensure the plants don’t enter their flowering stage too soon.

 How to Store

 You can store it for longer periods if you pat it dry and wrap the stalks (with leaves) in a dry paper towel.
-You’ll then place them in an airtight container or bag and put them in the fridge.
+You’ll then place them in an airtight container or bag and refrigerate them.

 This will help retain the freshness for about four weeks.

-Another way to store it is to submerge the leaves in water in a container and place it in the refrigerator.
+Another way to store it is to submerge the leaves in a container filled with water and refrigerate them.
 Replace the water every two days with fresh water.
 You can keep cilantro fresh with this method for about a week.

 Where to Buy Seeds